letmeriff/riff-app/dev-docs/canvas-refactor/refactoring-progress.md

   - Documented critical user flows and edge cases in user-flows.md
   - Notes: Established solid testing foundation for the refactoring process

+- [x] Phase 1: Preparation and Testing - Step 2: Extract Types and Interfaces
+  - Created dedicated types file (frontend/src/types/canvas.ts)
+  - Defined interfaces for all components and hooks
+  - Documented prop types and callback signatures
+  - Notes: Established clear contract for components and hooks to follow

+- [x] Phase 1: Preparation and Testing - Step 3: Set Up Project Structure
+  - Created directory structure for new components
+  - Created directory structure for custom hooks
+  - Created placeholder files for main components and hooks
+  - Notes: Set up foundation for implementing the refactored components

 ## In Progress

-- [ ] Phase 1: Preparation and Testing - Step 2: Extract Types and Interfaces
+- [ ] Phase 2: Custom Hooks Extraction - Step 1: Extract Node Management Hooks
-  - Defining interfaces for hooks and components
-  - Documenting prop types and callback signatures
+  - Working on implementing useCanvasNodes hook
+  - Extracting node CRUD operations from CanvasPage
-  - Creating dedicated type file for canvas-related types
+  - Creating tests for the hook

 ## Issues